Slangkf/Slangkf/README.md

 Welcome to my GitHub!

-Here you will find some of the projects I completed during my studies at 42 Paris.
+Here, you will find some of the projects I completed during my studies at 42 Paris.

 Each project includes a README explaining the objective to be achieved, the technical constraints imposed by the subject, and the final grade (along with feedback from my reviewers).